abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/arc9.png "Connect Kubernetes")

-    > **Note**: This may take around `5 to 10 minutes` to complete, please wait untill it is completed.
+    > **Note:** This may take around `5 to 10 minutes` to complete, please wait untill it is completed.

-1. Once the previous command is executed successfully, the **provisioning state** in output will show as succeeded.
+1. Once the previous command is executed successfully, the **provisioning state** in the output will show as succeeded.

    ![](.././media/k8s-connectedv2.png "Kubernetes Cluster Connected")

 ## Task 4: Verify if the Kubernetes cluster is connected to Azure Arc

-Now let us verify if the Kubernetes cluster is connected to Azure Arc and is in a healthy state.
+Now, let us verify if the Kubernetes cluster is connected to Azure Arc and is in a healthy state.

 1. Verify whether the cluster is connected by running the following command: